b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 - Rule of thumb: make each class or member as inaccessible as possible.
 - For top-level (non-nested) classes and interfaces, there are only two possible access levels: *package-private* and *public*.
 - For members (fields, methods, nested classes, and nested interfaces), there are four possible access levels: *private*, *package-private* (default), *protected*, and *public*.
-- Both protected and public members are part of the class’s exported APIs.
+- Both protected and public members are part of the class's exported APIs.
 - It is acceptable to make a *private* member *package-private* in order to test it.
 - *Liskov substitution principle* implies that a subclass method overriding a superclass method cannot have a more restrictive access level.
 - Instance fields of public classes should rarely be public.